WASHINGTON – The state of the economy remains fragile, and the state of the government remains deeply divided.

-For proof, let’s just compare the other executive actions Obama promised to take to boost the economy with the more expansive legislation he wants from Congress.
+For proof, let’s just compare the other executive actions that Obama promised to take to boost the economy with what he asked Congress to do.

 The executive actions include:

-• The establishing four new institutes to boost manufacturing.
+• Establishing four new institutes to boost manufacturing.

 • Jawboning businesses, community colleges and labor unions into expanding apprenticeship programs.